 If you are trying to eat healthier, then don’t have junk in the house.
 Or, like in the example of wanting to watch Netflix instead of working out, take your workout outside so you aren’t near a computer or tv.

-Have something that you will see often that will keep your goal in the front of your mind.
+Have a specific item that will keep your goal in the front of your mind.

 What about you?
-Can you relate to my struggle with being disciplined?
-Are you an Instant gratification type of woman?
 What are you working towards, trying to get better at or what habit are you trying to break?
 What mind games or tricks do you use to keep yourself motivated?
 Please share in the comments below.